2008 World Series

 The 2008 World Series was the championship series of Major League Baseball's (MLB) 2008 season.
 The 104th edition of the World Series, it was a best-of-seven playoff between the National League (NL) champion Philadelphia Phillies and the American League (AL) champion Tampa Bay Rays; the Phillies won the series, four games to one.
 The 2008 World Series is notable because it is the only World Series to involve a mid-game postponement and resumption (two days later).

 The Series began on Wednesday, October 22, and concluded (after weather delays had postponed the end of Game 5) the following Wednesday, October 29.
 The AL's 4–3 win in the 2008 All-Star Game gave the Rays home field advantage for the series, meaning no more than three games would be played at Citizens Bank Park (the Phillies' home ballpark).
 The Phillies won their second championship in their 126-year history to bring the city of Philadelphia its first championship in 25 years (since the 1983 NBA Finals).
 This was the first postseason series lost by an MLB team based in the state of Florida; previously, the Rays and Florida Marlins were 8–0 in postseason series.
 Additionally, both the Phillies' World Series wins have come against a team making their World Series debut (in 1980, they beat the Kansas City Royals).

 The Phillies advanced to the World Series after defeating the Milwaukee Brewers and the Los Angeles Dodgers in the NL's Divisional Series and Championship Series, respectively.
 The team won its position in the playoffs after its second consecutive NL East division title.
 This was the Phillies' first World Series appearance in fifteen years.
 The Tampa Bay Rays advanced to the World Series after defeating the Chicago White Sox and the Boston Red Sox, the 2007 World Series champion, in the AL's Division Series and 2008 American League Championship Series.
+This was the first World Series since 2001 to not feature a Wild Card team.

 Games 1 and 2 at Tropicana Field were the first World Series games played on artificial turf since the 1993 World Series, which coincidentally featured the Phillies (who utilized the surface until 2003); 2008 is the first World Series ever played on second generation artificial turf.